-While all undergraduate degree programs require the flags, some are still in the process of implementing the third Writing flag requirement.
-Students who choose to graduate according to the requirements of the 2016–2018 Undergraduate Catalog should consult their advisers and the degree requirements listed in the schools/colleges sections of this catalog to determine which of the flag requirements apply to them and how to integrate them into their degree plans.
+While all undergraduate degree programs require the flags, some are still in the process of implementing the third writing flag requirement.
+Students who choose to graduate according to the requirements of the 2020–2022 Undergraduate Catalog should consult their advisors and the degree requirements listed in the schools/colleges sections of this catalog to determine which of the flag requirements apply to them and how to integrate them into their degree plans.

 Because flags are a unique feature of a University of Texas at Austin degree, they are designed to be completed in residence.
 Students may submit substitution petitions through the School of Undergraduate Studies for the following types of courses to satisfy flag requirements once they have been accepted for University of Texas at Austin credit:

 - courses taken for a letter grade as part of a study abroad program

 - courses taken for a letter grade through Texas Extended Campus

 - in-residence courses taken for a letter grade

 - transfer courses from other colleges or universities taken for a letter grade prior to the student’s first semester enrolled at The University of Texas at Austin